Research

 Key Points

 • Objective: To evaluate the yield and economic impacts of various tillage programs in a soybean after corn rotation, including conventional till, strip-till, vertical till, and no-till.
-We also evaluate the yield and economic benefit of implementing a vertical tillage in corn stalks before a fall strip-till application to aid stalk decomposition.
+We also evaluate the yield and economic benefit of implementing vertical tillage in corn stalks before a fall strip-till application to aid stalk decomposition.

 • Results: To understand both yield and economics, the University of Illinois Machinery Cost Estimate Summary is used to calculate individual cost of each tillage program.
-In 2023, for the three reduced tillage programs, an extra $10/A burn-down is also included due to higher herbicide costs that year.
+In 2025, for the three reduced tillage programs, an extra $10/A burn-down is also included due to higher herbicide costs that year.

 Which tillage program is best for soybeans in a soybean after corn rotation?